 This word means, “Whatever!” or “Shut up!”
 This is kind of the reaction you have when something unbelievable happens.

 SUE: Did you hear?
 Brett got a mustang!

 Take a Red!

 This phrase relates to a red traffic light, telling someone to “stop right there!”
 This was used if you were telling a friend to think through their decision or their actions before doing anything.
-You can also insert a bucko in there, or two.
+You can also insert a bucko or two..
 “Whoa, whoa...take a red, bucko.”